future-AVA/competetor_agent_llm/README.md

 orchestrator.py: Coordinates all agents to execute the workflow. gradio_interface.py: Provides a Gradio-based user interface.
 Model
 The application uses the Hugging Face model tiiuae/falcon-7b-instruct for all tasks.
-The model is loaded with optimizations for CPU inference and low memory usag
+The model is loaded with optimizations for CPU inference and low memory usage.

 Directory Structure
+bash
+Copy code
 .
 ├── agents/
 │   ├── research_agent.py       # Research agent